 The Renewal Process for Ministers in Preliminary Fellowship

-To advance into Final Fellowship, all Ministers in Preliminary Fellowship are required to submit three renewals.
+To advance into Full Fellowship, all Ministers in Preliminary Fellowship are required to have three approved renewals.
 Each renewal is evaluated following one of the three annual Ministerial Fellowship Committee (MFC) meetings.
 Deadlines for renewal submissions are below.

 Deadlines for Submissions